brightsgithub/espresso_best_practice/README.md

 ### POC Screen recording (with voice)
 I have prepared a demo that contains two test suites that tests the above scenario.

-- Test suite 1 - CurrentWay
+- Test suite 1 - CurrentWay (E2E)
-- Test suite 2 - Hybrid approach
+- Test suite 2 - Component Testing (with navigation)
 You can see the benchmarks in the demo.

 ## Getting Started